Reviewed 4 August 2021

-This advice note stated that all materials used in the construction of the external walls of high-rise buildings (buildings over 18m high – about 6 storey and above) should be of limited combustibility (or have passed certain safety tests) and have been installed and maintained correctly.
+This Advice Note stated that all materials used in the construction of the external walls of high-rise buildings (buildings over 18m high – about six storey and above) should be of limited combustibility (or have passed certain safety tests) and have been installed and maintained correctly.

-Swan began a programme of initial surveys in 2019, starting (in line with Government advice at the time), with all of our blocks over 18m (six storeys) in height.
+Swan began a programme of initial surveys in 2019, starting (in line with government advice at the time), with all our blocks over 18m (six storeys) in height.
 In April 2021, Swan’s programme of inspections then increased to include blocks below six storeys with, for example, ACM, MCM or HPL panels on the building in line with the RICS guidance.

-As set out above, these intrusive EWS1 surveys check that materials used in the external wall system of a building meet the new Building Control fire safety standards.
-However, because it is so intrusive, this is a slow process which has been significantly hampered for some considerable time as a result of the Covid-19 pandemic.
+These intrusive EWS1 surveys check that materials used in the external wall system of a building meet the new building control fire safety standards.
+However, because it is so intrusive, this is a slow process which has been further delayed by the Covid-19 pandemic.

-We have established a dedicated Building Safety team to prioritise this work and we are working with our advisors to get the EWS1 certificates issued as soon as possible and in early 2021 have seen our EWS1 programme accelerate with the appointment of additional fire safety advisors.
-However, because this is a national issue, nationally there are a small number of qualified assessors available to sign off the final certificates so progress will continue to be a challenge.
-With the need to undertake additional external investigations, a full review of products used in the original construction, a detailed review of health & safety files and to complete a full assessment of the drawings for when properties were originally built, means these reviews take time.
+We have established a dedicated Building Safety team to prioritise this work and we are working with our advisors to get the EWS1 certificates issued as soon as possible.
+From early 2021, we have seen our EWS1 programme accelerate, with the appointment of additional fire safety advisors.
+This is, however, a national issue, and there are a small number of qualified assessors in the UK who can sign off the final certificates, so progress will continue to be a challenge.
+With the need to undertake additional external investigations, a full review of products used in the original construction, a detailed review of health and safety files, and to complete a full assessment of the drawings for when properties were originally built, these reviews take a long time.

 Given that Swan owns so many buildings affected by the guidance, we are not able to inspect, test, and then carry out works on them all at once.
 Instead we have prioritised our buildings based on risk.
-Our highest risk buildings, defined by height, occupancy and building materials, among other factors, will be inspected first.
-We expect to complete this exercise for all our buildings by June 2021 and then we will be able to inform residents about the timescales for an inspection of their building as we work through this programme.
-Like other landlords, through these intrusive surveys, we are identifying a number of buildings where further work is required and where this is the case these works will become part of the programme and be completed as soon as possible.
-Unfortunately however, where the EWS1 survey identifies the need for further works, this is the start of a process which then requires further expert analysis to review what measures are needed and in many cases does require significant work which will take time to complete.
+Our highest risk buildings, defined by height, occupancy and building materials, among other factors, were inspected first.
+We now continue to inform residents about the timescales for an inspection of their building where applicable, as we work through our programme.
+Like other landlords, through these intrusive surveys, we are identifying several buildings where further work may be required and will we progress this as soon as possible.
+However, where the EWS1 survey identifies the need for further works, this is the start of a process which then requires further expert analysis to review what measures are needed and, in many cases, does require significant work which will take time to complete.

 Does this mean that affected apartment blocks are unsafe?